diegomarzo/diegomarzo.github.io/_drafts/2020-08-08-Serverless-Architecture.md

 The technical stack we will use in the task will be the following:

 * AWS: Cloudformation, Lambda, DynamoDB, EventBridge, API Gateway
-* Kotlin: Amazon API V2
+* Kotlin and Gradle: We are going to use the Amazon API V2 for Java
-* Gradle with Kotlin DSL
 * Serverless Framework, check this [post] for an informal presentation
-* GithubActions for CI and CD
+* GithubActions for CI and CD.
+We will dedicate a full post about how to make it work with all our tech stack, I suffered a lot, but I achieved excelence :D :D :D :D

 And the plan is to create a small application to show up how to wire everything up: